 In order to minimize the chance of an overkill effect, you should also make sure to focus on only a few key points when supporting your stance.
 This ensures that you give your recipient enough information to convince them, without causing them to feel overwhelmed by all the new information.

-Doing this also has an added advantage, since focusing on your strongest evidence when stating your argument makes it harder for your opponent to use strawman arguments against you.
+Focusing on your strongest evidence also has the added advantage of making it harder for your opponent to use strawman arguments against you.
 This is because using strawman arguments often involve cherry-picking the weaker aspects of your claim, and arguing against them as if they represent your entire stance.
-When you only include the strongest pieces of evidence in your argument, it makes you less vulnerable to this type of rhetoric technique.
+When you only include the strongest pieces of evidence in your argument, it makes you less vulnerable to this rhetoric technique.

 Based on this, if you have 5 pieces of evidence in support of your stance, 3 of which are “strong” and 2 of which are “weak”, you will generally be better off discussing only the 3 “strong” points, while avoiding the weaker ones.
-This also helps simplify your argument overall, which, as we saw earlier, should be presented in a clear and concise manner, and if necessary, should be simplified in order to make it easily intelligible to your target audience.
+This also helps simplify your argument overall, which, as we saw earlier, should be presented in a clear and concise manner, and if necessary, simplified in order to make it easily intelligible to your target audience.

 You are also susceptible to the overkill effect

 It’s important to remember that we are all human, and are therefore all susceptible to the overkill effect.
 As such, it’s important to take the potential influence of this cognitive bias into consideration when you’re listening to arguments presented by other people.